samuelkriegerbonini-dev/AstroBurst/README.md

 Some areas where help would be especially valuable:
 - FITS ERR/DQ/VAR error propagation through the processing chain
 - MAST API integration for direct JWST/HST data access
+- Tone curves and levels for selective contrast/saturation
 - Star removal algorithms
 - Gaia DR3 cross-match for photometric calibration
-- Log-polar phase correlation for rotational misalignment
+- Mosaic stitching with WCS-aware reprojection
 - WebGPU compute shaders for stacking and alignment
 - Test data curation from public archives (MAST, ESA)
-- ASDF testing with real Roman Space Telescope simulated data

 ## Support